WrestleMania 2: Los Angeles

 In Los Angeles, there were four more matches.
 Ricky Steamboat faced Hercules in the first match.
-Hercules tried to hit a flying bodypress but missed it.
+Hercules tried to hit a flying bodypress, but missed it.
 Steamboat followed by hitting a flying body press of his own for a pinfall victory.

 Adrian Adonis, seconded by Jimmy Hart, defeated Uncle Elmer after a diving headbutt.

 The Funk Brothers faced Junkyard Dog and Tito Santana in a tag team match.
 Jimmy Hart accompanied the Funk brothers.
 Hoss Funk distracted the referee.
 Hart took advantage and gave his megaphone to Terry Funk, who hit Junkyard Dog and then pinned him to get the win.

 Finally, the main event of WrestleMania 2: a WWF World Heavyweight Championship steel cage match in which Hulk Hogan defended his title against King Kong Bundy.
-Hogan's ribs were heavily taped due to an assault by Bundy on the March 1, 1986, edition of Saturday Night's Main Event V where Bobby Heenan seconded Bundy.
+Hogan's ribs were heavily taped due to an assault by Bundy on the March 1, 1986 edition of Saturday Night's Main Event V. Bobby Heenan seconded Bundy in the match.
 At the start, Bundy removed the tape from Hogan's ribs.
 However, Hogan fought back and rammed Bundy's head into the steel cage.
-He tried to hit a scoop slam on Bundy but missed it.
+He then tried to hit a scoop slam on Bundy, but missed it.
 Bundy hit an avalanche and a big splash on Hogan.
-However, Hogan "Hulked up" and hit a power slam on Bundy followed by a leg drop.
+However, Hogan "Hulked up" and hit a power slam on Bundy, followed by a leg drop.
 He climbed the steel cage, but Bundy caught his legs.
 Hogan kicked Bundy and climbed over the top of the steel cage and down to the floor to win the match and retain the title.
-After the match, Hogan caught Heenan inside the cage; as Bundy was reeling from the match, Hogan rammed Heenan's head into the cage before atomic dropping him outside.
+After the match, Hogan caught Bobby Heenan inside the cage; as Bundy was reeling from the match, Hogan rammed Heenan's head into the cage before atomic dropping him outside.